zype/zype-roku-scenegraph/README.md

 3. Inside the source folder, rename _config.tmpl.json_ to _config.json_.
 Then put your app key, client id and client secret from step 2 inside _config.json_.

-4. The SDK comes with default assets.
-Some assets will need be swapped out for your app: icon focus (fhd, hd, sd), icon side (hd, sd), splash screen (fhd, hd, sd) and the overhang logo.
-The dimensions of the overhang logo are up to you, but the other assets have specific sizes that [you can see here](docs/configuration/AppAssets.md).
+4. The SDK comes with default assets that you will need to swap with your own.
+You can find these assets in the _images_ folder.
+The images you will want to swap out are the app icon, splash screen and overhead logo.
+To swap in your images, you just need to rename your images and replace the ones in the _images_ folder.
+For more information on this, [you can see the documentation here](docs/configuration/AppAssets.md).

 5. You can now take a look at your app by side loading (uploading it to your Roku device) the app to a Roku device on the same internet connection.
 You can do this by updating the _app.mk_ file.
 Change _ROKU_DEV_TARGET_ to your Roku's IP address.
 You can then set _DEVPASSWORD_ to whatever password you want to use when setting up your Roku for development.
 For more information on sideloading and running your Roku app, [see the documentation here](https://sdkdocs.roku.com/display/sdkdoc/Loading+and+Running+Your+Application+Walkthrough).